REVIEW: Project Lead the Way's Biomedical Science High School Courses

 - Independent Project

-Now that you know the basics of the PLTW Biomedical Science program, let’s get into the pros and cons to really help you decide if it’s right for you.
+Now that you know the basics of the PLTW Biomedical Sciences program, let’s get into the pros and cons to really help you decide if it’s right for you.

 Pros of the PLTW Biomedical Science Program

 One of the biggest pluses for the program is the amount of resources available for the teacher.
 PLTW offers you with anything you could possibly need to run your classroom.
 This includes student materials, teacher materials, and the option to buy any lab or classroom equipment you don’t have yet.